strawbees/learning-platform-gatsby/content/lesson-plans/04-mechanical-inventions.md

 # Learning Objectives

 * Identify and apply simple principles of movement to build mechanisms.
-* Play with kinetic and potential energy, making connections between how it is generated, stored, moved, and can transform
+* Play with kinetic and potential energy, making connections between how it is generated, stored, moved and can be transformed
 * Gain better understanding of mechanisms and design by reverse-engineering existing inventions